Loya-ar/DMDD/README.md

 ## Overview

 This project automates an e-commerce system by implementing a robust database solution that adheres to key business rules.
-It supports user management, inventory management, order placement, and reporting, showcasing a wide range of datab functionalities.
+It supports user management, inventory management, order placement, and reporting, showcasing a wide range of database functionalities.

 ## Features